Mining Intelligence and News

 Summary:

-Cigar Lake ore is processed at two locations.
-Size reduction is conducted underground at Cigar Lake, and leaching, purification, concentration and final yellowcake production and packaging occurs at the McClean Lake mill.
+Cigar Lake ore from the JBS mining method is processed at two locations.
+Size reduction is conducted underground at Cigar Lake, while leaching, purification, concentration and final yellowcake production and packaging occurs at the McClean Lake mill.
+The ore is trucked as a slurry from Cigar Lake to the McClean Lake mill in purpose-built containers.

 Cigar Lake flowsheet

-Mined ore and drill cuttings are piped into local pump boxes as a slurry for transfer to run of mine ore storage sumps.
-Partially dewatered ore is reclaimed from the sumps by an overhead crane mounted clamshell and fed by a screw feeder through a water flush cone crusher.
-Crusher discharge reports mostly to a ball mill operating in closed circuit with classification cyclones.
-Grinding circuit product is dewatered in an underground thickener and then reports to an underground ore slurry storage pachuca tank.
-From there, the ore slurry is pumped by positive displacement pumps through slurry pipelines up Shaft No. 2 to ore storage pachucas located on the surface.
-Thickened ore slurry is loaded into 5 m3 containers (four containers per truck) for shipment by road to the McClean Lake mill.
+Broken ore and pilot hole drill cuttings from the JBS units report to ROM ore storage sumps.
+Ore solids either settle in the ROM or report in the ROM overflow (fine solids) hydraulically to the underground thickeners, depending on particle size and settling velocity.
+Coarse ore is recovered by an overhead crane mounted clamshell and is fed by a screw feeder into a water flush cone crusher.
+Crusher discharge reports to a ball mill operating in closed circuit with classification hydrocyclones.
+Grinding circuit product reports to an underground thickener and the thickened slurry is pumped to an underground ore slurry storage pachuca tank.
+From there, the ore slurry is pumped by one of the positive displacement pumps through slurry pipelines up Shaft No. 2 to ore storage pachucas located on surface.
+The ore reports to a thickener and then is loaded into 5 m3 containers (four containers per truck) for shipment by road to the McClean Lake mill.

 Processing